 In doing this, the modification from the collisionless, uncorrelated, {\it ideal} gas should be treated in framework of Uhlenbeck-Gropper approach \cite{uhlenb}.
 Furthermore, the different energy density fluctuations contributing to the specific heat have to be analysed, carefully.
-The viscous properties in Hagerdron fluid \cite{Tawfik:2010mb} would play a crucial role in bringing HRG $c_s^2$ close to the lattice QCD one.
-Using different actions and lattice configurations, the dip appearing in the hadronic phase has to be calculated carefully in full lattice QCD.
+The viscous properties in Hagedorn fluid \cite{Tawfik:2010mb} would play a crucial role in bringing HRG $c_s^2$ very close to the lattice QCD one.
+Using different actions and lattice configurations, the dip appearing in the hadronic phase has to be calculated carefully in full lattice QCD simulations.
 It is obvious that the dip has its minimum value located at a range of temperatures close to $T_c$.
 That no dip appears in HRG would mean that the equilibrium distribution function should be a subject of modification \cite{Tawfik:2010pt,Tawfik:2010kz}.
 Last but not least, the higher moments have to be estimated for the lattice data, in order to understand its structure \cite{Tawfik:2012si}.